Mohamed-E-Fayed/Translation-from-to-Arabic-and-English/README.md

 3. Update pathes to files of training and generation in corresponding **.sh** files.

 # TODO
-We will add more dtails day by day to this README.
-If you are in a hurry, contact me at [e-mail](mohamed.fayed.425@gmail.com).
+We will add more details day by day to this README.
+If you are in a hurry, contact me at [e-mail](mailto:mohamed.fayed.425@gmail.com).